Get a Levothyroxine

 If you experience side effects, speak to your primary care doctor, who will adjust the dose.

-How to take levothyroxine?
+How to Take Levothyroxine?

 Levothyroxine should be taken once a day, ideally in the morning.
 It’s important to take the medicine at least thirty minutes before eating and drinking tea or coffee (or any other drink containing caffeine) since both of them can prevent levothyroxine from working as well as it could.